CromwellCMS/Cromwell/website/docs/features/payments.md

 Now go to Cromwell Admin panel > Plugins > Stripe integration > paste your key into `Stripe Secret API Key` field, click Save.
 After you activate and setup your Stripe account at stripe.com payments should work.

 If `Pay with card / Google Pay` button is still disabled in your default store, there may be something wrong with your account setup.
-You can check server's logs or ./.cromwell/logs/error.log for detailed info.
+You can check server's logs or `[project root]/.cromwell/logs/error.log` for detailed info.